Biogs.com

-Born on 30th November, 1955, Andy Gray was a Scottish centre forward and is now a football pundit for Sky Sports.
+Born on 30th November, 1955, Andy Gray was a Scottish centre forward and went on to become famous a football pundit for Sky Sports and radio host for TalkSport.

 Andy Gray started his career with Dundee United FC where he was scouted by Aston Villa and he signed for them soon after.